wanderijames/django-sendpdf/README.rst

 Alternatively, one can send the PDF to one or many email addresses.

-It has been tested with Django==1.9.
+Has been tested with Django 3+.
+Versions prior to 2.0.0 has been tested with Django==1.9.

 Detailed documentation is in the `official page <http://django-sendpdf.readthedocs.io/en/latest>`_.

+Checkout the latest code in the repo `wanderijames/django-sendpdf <https://github.com/wanderijames/django-sendpdf>`_ and use docker and docker compose to test its functionality.

 Quick start
 --------------